ajan91/MechaCar_Statistical_Analysis/README.md

 **Deliverable 4 Requirements**

-A metric to be tested is mentioned
+- A metric to be tested is mentioned

+Safety Feature Rating: Independent Variable
+Current Price (Selling): Dependent Variable
+Drive Package : Independent Variable
+Engine (Electric, Hybrid, Gasoline / Conventional): Independent Variable Resale Value: Independent Variable
+Average Annual Cost of ownership (Maintenance): Independent Variable MPG (Gasoline Efficiency): Independent Variable

-A null hypothesis or an alternative hypothesis is described
+- A null hypothesis or an alternative hypothesis is described

+Null Hypothesis (Ho): MechaCar is priced correctly based on its performance of key factors for its genre.
+Alternative Hypothesis (Ha): MechaCar is NOT priced correctly based on performance of key factors for its genre.

-A statistical test is described to test the hypothesis
+- A statistical test is described to test the hypothesis

-The data for the statistical test is described
+A multiple linear regression would be used to determine the factors that have the highest correlation/predictability with the list selling price